,

 One of the biggest things that prevents people from beginning a freelance career is the idea of paying your own taxes.
 But if you’re registered as a sole trader (the most common way to freelance), you’ll only need to complete a Self Assessment once a year – and you can make this easier on yourself by tracking your earnings.

-Check out our tax and Self Assessment resources to learn more about paying tax as a freelancer.
+Check out our guide to completing a Self Assessment to learn more about paying tax as a freelancer.
+You may also want to consider:

-It can also help to read up on intellectual property law.
-If you’ve been commissioned to create something for another business, making sure the ownership rights are laid out in your contract can help you in the long run.
+• reading up on intellectual property law if you’ve been commissioned to create something for another business, making sure the ownership rights are laid out in your contract can help you in the long run

-It’s also wise to understand confidentiality breaches.
-Practising proper security measures (such as password protecting and encrypting your work) can help protect you and your business.
+• understanding confidentiality breaches practising proper security measures (such as password protecting and encrypting your work) can help protect you and your business

-And while not a legal requirement, you should consider taking out a freelance insurance policy, which can help to cover you if your work gets interrupted or a claim is made against you.
+• taking out a freelance insurance policywhile this isn’t a legal requirement, it can help to cover you if your work gets interrupted or a claim is made against you

 Should I go freelance?